 Diana's Community Work

 She dismissed the royal family nanny and hired one of her own.
-She chose the first names of the boys, chose their outings, picked their schools and she took them back and forth to school when time permitted.
+She chose the first names of the boys, chose their outings, picked their schools, and she took them back and forth to school when time permitted.

 Diana was always involved in numerous types of charity work.
 She particularly became interested in serious illnesses and health matters, including AIDS and leprosy.
 Furthermore; she worked with the homeless, youth, drug addicts and the elderly.

-Diana was famous for her openness as she held the hand of with a patient who was HIV positive in 1987, when many believed the virus could be caught by touch.
+Diana was famous for her openness, as she held the hand of with a patient who was HIV positive in 1987, when many believed the virus could be caught by touch.
 She treated every one as equals, bonding easily with others and was loved by all.

 Divorce and Diana's Tragic Ending

-Early in their marriage they were publicly affectionate, but by 1986, there coolness noticeable by the public and they spent more time apart.
-By the early 1990’s Charles and Diana’s marriage had fallen apart.
-Rumors abounded concerning Charles’s relationship with Camilla Parker-Bowles.
-This affair was exposed in May, 1992 when tapes of telephone transcripts were leaked.
-In the meantime, rumors began to surface that Diana had a relationship with Major James Hewitt, her former riding instructor.
-In 1992, Prime Minister John Major announced the couples “amiable separation”.
-In December, 1993, Diana announced her withdrawal from public life.
-In October, 1995, the Queen asked Charles and Diana for an early divorce as a result of Diana’s Panormam interview where she discussed Charles’s infidelities.
 The divorce became final on 28 August 1996.
 Diana received a lump settlement of £17 million along with a clause forbidding her from discussing the details.
 Once divorced, she again became Diana, Princess of Wales.
 Buckingham Palace made this announcement but stated she was still a member of the Royal Family as the mother of the two boys in line to the throne.

 After her divorce, Diana retained her double apartment on the north side of Kensington Palace where she lived until her death.
-She dated Hasnat Khan, a respected heart surgeon, which they kept secret, as he was from a traditional Pakistani family who expected him to marry from a related Muslim clan.
+She dated Hasnat Khan, a respected heart surgeon, which they kept secret, as he was from a traditional Pakistani family, who expected him to marry from a related Muslim clan.
 She started dating Dodi Al-Fayed, son of her host for the summer of 1997, Mohamed Al-Fayed.
 She had planned to taker her sons to the Hamptons, in NY, but security officials prevented it.

-She then decided against a planned trip to Thailand and accepted the invitation to vacation in south of France where the Al-Fayed had a large security detail and a multi-million dollar yacht.
+She then decided against a planned trip to Thailand, and she accepted the invitation to vacation in south of France where the Al-Fayed had a large security detail and a multi-million dollar yacht.

 Elton John's Memorial Song for the Princess

 She left behind a world of mourners, as it seems so many people were able to relate to her on some level and admire her for the many accomplishments in her short, tragic life.
 She tragically left behind her sobs as well.
 Maybe her true love story is the one she had with the commoner, or maybe she never really found true happiness.
 We will never know for sure.